giantswarm/docs/src/content/reference/release-versions/_index.md

 Each release bundles a stack of components with their specific versions.
 The release itself is distinguished by the provider it is made for (AWS, Azure, or KVM) and the version number, which follows the [Semver](https://semver.org/) standard.

-Releases are tested as a whole.
-In order to upgrade a component that is part of a release to a newer version, the entire cluster is upgrade to a new release.
-This is our best way to ensure that all components in the cluster, in their respective versions and with their configuration, interoperate well.
+We test releases as a whole.
+To upgrade a component to a newer version, the entire cluster is upgrade to a new release.
+This is our best way to ensure that all components in the cluster interoperate well.

 ## Conventions around release versioning {#versioning-conventions}

 The Semver standard specifies version numbers in the form of `Major.Minor.Patch`.

-Each new release implicitly defines a set of changes with regard to exactly one previous release.
+Each new release defines a set of changes with regard to exactly one previous release.
 The nature or impact of the changes influence the version number of the new release.

 ### Major version {#major}

-With the Kubernetes project providing the most important component of our tenant clusters, we align our release versioning with the Kubernetes releases.
+The Kubernetes project providing the most important component of our tenant clusters.
+So we align our release versioning with the Kubernetes releases.

 **Convention**: For each new _minor_ Kubernetes release we provide a new _major_ release.